BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 Note: To proceed with this step, you need to wait for the previous job to finish.

-Now that we have the data in Parquet format, we need to infer the schema from the parquet files.
-Glue crawler connects to a data store to determine the schema for your data, and then creates metadata tables in the data catalog.

 Now that we have the data in Parquet format, we need to infer the schema.
 Repeat this step per each job/ file you created in the previous step.

 Glue crawler connects to a data store to determine the schema for your data, and then creates metadata tables in the data catalog.